grids-energy/pretty-good-predictions/README.md

 With one simple command the data will be ready to jam straight into a machine learning algorithm and get some pretty good wholesale price predictions for the Australian National Electricity Market!

-It doesn't include WA or TAS as capacity and monopoly markets aren't real markets.
-Also until WA changes the 'WEM' acronym from 'Wholesale Electricity Market' to something more approriate.... oh I don't know like 'WA Electricity Market' it doesn't exist as a state to me.
+It doesn't include WA or TAS as capacity markets are boring and monopoly markets aren't real markets.
+Also until WA changes the 'WEM' acronym from 'Wholesale Electricity Market' to something more approriate.... oh I don't know like 'WA Electricity Market' then selective boycotts seem appropriate.

 ## How to create the training set